DanielBustillos/Users-self-registration-Thingsboard-community-edition/README.md

 ## Overview

-This project enables user to create new accounts (self registration) via a public dashboard that includes a form for collecting user information.
+This project enables user to create new accounts (self registration) via a public dashboard in Thingsboard Community edition.
 It also sets up an AWS API Gateway to securely receive user data from the form without exposing sensitive JWT tokens directly.
 The data is processed via an AWS Lambda function that performs the following actions:

 - Creates a new customer and user in ThingsBoard.
 - Assigns the public dashboard to the newly created customer.